luminovang/documentation/routing/view-context.md

 ***

-After adding the new argument to the `$app->router->bootstraps()` method in your `index.php` located at `public/index.php`, create a handler file in the `/routes/` directory with the same name as the context URI prefix.
+After adding the new argument to the `$app->router->context()` method in your `index.php` located at `public/index.php`, create a handler file in the `/routes/` directory with the same name as the context URI prefix.
 For instance, if you added a context called `admin` in your index.php, create a file named `admin.php` in the routes directory.

 ```php
 <?php